JBIG-DL/ML_study/README.md

 When you stuck to your problem, use [stackoverflow](https://stackoverflow.com) or study materials.

 ## Study materials
-We will study ML using JBNU ML materials and cs229n(ML).
-(It can be changed anytime)
+We will study ML using [PRML](https://github.com/JBIG-DL/ML_study_winter23/tree/main/PRML). \
+You can find it at JBNU Library Kor and Eng versions both.

 The Others are reference ML materials to study